An Adaptive Stochastic Sequential Quadratic Programming with Differentiable Exact Augmented Lagrangians: Experiments

-\end{enumerate} For all algorithms, the initialization of primal-dual variables are given by the CUTEst package.
-Moreover, the CUTEst package provides the deterministic evaluation of the function, the gradient, and the Hessian at any iterates.
+2pt For all algorithms, the initialization of primal-dual variables is given by CUTEst package.
+Moreover, the package provides deterministic evaluations of the function, gradient, and Hessian at each iterate.
 Based on them, we generate our estimators.
-In particular, the estimator of $f_k$ is drawn from $\N(f_k, \sigma^2)$, the estimator of $\nabla f_k$ is drawn from $\N(\nabla f_k, \sigma^2(I + \b1\b1^T))$, where $\b1$ denotes the $d$-dimensional all one vector, and the $(i, j)$ and $(j, i)$ entries of the estimator of $\nabla^2 f_k$ is drawn from $\N((\nabla^2 f_k)_{i,j}, \sigma^2)$, with $\sigma^2 = 10^{-8}, 10^{-4}, 10^{-2}, 10^{-1},1$.
-Throughout the simulation,we let $B_k = I$ and set the maximum iteration budget to be $10^5$.
-For each algorithm, under each setup (a combination of stepsize and a noise level), we average over 5 independent runs.
+In particular, the estimator of $f_k$ is drawn from $\N(f_k, \sigma^2)$; the estimator of $\nabla f_k$ is drawn from $\N(\nabla f_k, \sigma^2(I + \b1\b1^T))$, where $\b1$ denotes the $d$-dimensional all one vector; and the $(i, j)$ and $(j, i)$ entries of the estimator of $\nabla^2 f_k$ correspond to the same draw of $\N((\nabla^2 f_k)_{i,j}, \sigma^2)$.
+We vary $\sigma^2$ from $\{10^{-8}, 10^{-4}, 10^{-2}, 10^{-1},1\}$.
+Throughout the simulation, we let $B_k = I$ and set the maximum iteration budget to be $10^5$.
+For each algorithm, under each setup (a combination of a noise level and stepsize/constants $C_{grad}, C_{f}$), we perform 5 independent runs.
 The stopping criterion is set as

-If the former happens, we say that the algorithm converges, while if the latter happens, we say that the algorithm diverges.
-For the $\ell_1$ SQP, $\baralpha_k$ is determined by $\beta_k$ (see \cite{Berahas2020Sequential}) and we also drop $\barDelta\blambda^k$ in the first term.

-We evaluate each algorithm in two aspects: the KKT residual $\|\nabla \mL^k\|$, that is the sum of the feasibility error and the optimality error, and the running time.
-For the $\ell_1$ SQP and NonAdapSQP, we have six cases for both: 4 constant stepsizes and 2 decay stepsizes.
-The AdapSQP does not need to specify the stepsize in advance.
-The KKT residual boxplot and the running time boxplot are shown in Figures~\ref{fig:1} and \ref{fig:2}, respectively.